systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     [README] file.

 #### Bash With Bats
-Since the vast majority of the pipeline logic is implemented in bash scripts, continuing to maintain the pipeline would be a real nightmare without proper
+Since the vast majority of the pipeline logic is implemented in Bash scripts, continuing to maintain the pipeline would be a real nightmare without proper
     testing.
 To properly deliver a working solution, each step must deliver a very specific
     outcome.
 The smallest deviation from the expected result can cause a release to fail.

-To test the bash scripts, I used [Bash Automated Testing System (Bats)], a
+To test the Bash scripts, I used [Bash Automated Testing System (Bats)], a
-    testing framework for bash.
+    testing framework for Bash.
-There are a few other, very similar testing frameworks for bash scripts,
+There are a few other, very similar testing frameworks for Bash scripts,
     but Bats seemed like the easiest to get started with — especially with its [easy Docker execution], which I'll come back to [later].
 The pipeline Bats test suites are executed as part of the CI process to verify